RedisGears/RedisGears/docs/create_development_environment.md

 ```

-In order to wrap our multi file project into a single file, we will use [webpack](https://webpack.js.org/), let install the required webpack tools:
+In order to wrap our multi-file project into a single file, we will use [webpack](https://webpack.js.org/), let install the required webpack tools:

 ```bash
 npm install webpack webpack-cli --save-dev